Discover folk - the CRM for people-powered businesses

 Cons

-- Steep learning curve: The extensive customization options can be overwhelming for new users, requiring a significant time investment to master the platform.
+- Steep learning curve: The extensive customization options can be overwhelming for new users, requiring a significant time investment to master the platform, which can be challenging for busy government contracting teams of 20-50 people.

 - Complex setup: Initial setup and configuration can be complex, particularly for businesses without technical expertise or dedicated IT resources.